kshlm/kshlm.in/content/post/fosdem16.md

 [^1]: Well I actually borrowed the overview image from the wonderful image that Rajesh and Poornima created for their GlusterFS workshop in LISA'15.
 The presentation can be found [here](https://gluster.readthedocs.org/en/latest/presentations/).
 [^2]: Can be found [here](https://gluster.readthedocs.org/en/latest/presentations/) again.
-[^3]: Unfortunately the video isn't up yet.
-You can view the presentation linked in the page.
-I'll be writing up a blog post about the topic soon as well.
+[^3]: <del>Unfortunately the video isn't up yet.
+You can view the presentation linked in the page.</del> _Update Jul 22, 2016: The video is finally up.
+Pretty poor quality though._ I'll be writing up a blog post about the topic soon as well.